The examination fee is refunded:

-An applicant unsure whether substantive examination has begun and wanting to withdraw the application only if he will receive the 100% refund may make withdrawal contingent upon the refund ("conditional" withdrawal).
+An applicant unsure whether substantive examination has begun and wanting to withdraw the application only if he will sure to receive the 100% refund may make withdrawal contingent upon the refund ("conditional" withdrawal).
 The date of the start of examination (C‑IV, 7.1) is indicated by means of EPO Form 2095 in the public part of the dossier and is thus open to file inspection in the European Patent Register after publication of the patent application.
 If EPO Form 2095 is not on file, substantive examination is deemed to have started on the date on which the first communication from the examining division proper is issued (e.g. a communication under Art.
 94(3), Rule 71(3) or any other legal basis as mentioned above).
 Before publication, the EPO will provide the applicant with the relevant information upon request, or this information can be accessed electronically via the My Files service.
 For more details see OJ EPO 2013, 153.